Gaitherdb/Custom-Planner/README.md

 ## Description

+Test Account: test2@email.com Password: !t3stmyPw0rd

 A mobile-first day planner web application that allows a user to create an account, select a day from the calendar and create a to-do list.
 Edit, erase, or complete created to-do items.
 Each uncompleted to-do item rolls over to the next day.
 To-do lists refresh monthly.

 This is an early stage of a project I have dreamed about.
 Unable to find a planner app that suits my preference, I am working on creating a customizable planner.

-Test Account info is under Usage.

 We created a MERN Stack application which includes using a MongoDB database, Express to interact with the DOM through the server, the front end framework React, and Node on the backend.